 If the complaint is not supported by producers whose combined production represents a sufficient percentage of domestic production, the complainant may choose to contact other Canadian producers to solicit their support along with information and evidence where necessary.
 Alternatively, the CBSA may request directly that other domestic producers provide an indication of their support for or opposition to the complaint.
 Producers are asked to indicate their production figures in order to determine whether the complaint has the necessary level of support as described earlier.
-SIMA permits the 30-day period after notification of a properly documented complaint to be extended to 45 days for the purpose of examining the level of support among Canadian producers.
+If a trade union or association is the complainant, they must take the necessary steps to ensure that Canadian industry supports the complaint and explain the methodology used for assessing standing in their submission.
+SIMA permits to extend the 30-day period in order to allow the evaluation of a properly documented complaint (pre-initiation phase) to 45 days for the purpose of examining the level of support among Canadian producers.

 A decision not to initiate an investigation is made by the President when one of the following occurs:

 - the complaint is not supported by Canadian producers whose collective output accounts for at least 25% of Canadian production;

 - based on those Canadian producers who express an opinion, the complaint is opposed by 50% or more of the production represented;